Who Watches the Watchmen? Local News and Police Behavior in the United States (Job Market Paper)

 Abstract: How do amenities affect local land values, production, and sorting?
 We study the question exploiting a large historical policy change: U.S. Alcohol Prohibition in the early 20th century.
 Comparing same-state early and late adopters of county dry laws in a difference-in-differences design, we find that early Prohibition adoption increased population and farm real estate values.
 Moreover, we find strong effects on farm productivity consistent with increased investment due to a land price channel.
 In equilibrium, the amenity change disproportionately attracted immigrants and African-Americans.

 Civil Service Reforms: Evidence from U.S. Police Departments

 Abstract: Does reducing politicians’ control over public employees’ hiring and firing improve bureaucratic performance?
 I answer this question exploiting population-based mandates for U.S. municipal police department merit systems in a regression discontinuity design.
-Merit system mandates improve performance: in the first ten years after the reform, the property crime rate is lower and the violent crime clearance rate is higher in departments operating under a merit system than in departments under a spoils system.
-Changes in resources or police officers’ characteristics do not drive the effect: employment and expenditures are not affected and there is limited evidence of selection changing.
-Instead, I provide indirect evidence that the limitations to politicians’ ability to influence police officers through discretionary firings are important: the mandates have no effect on performance when protections from political dismissals are not part of the treatment.
+Merit system mandates improve performance: crime rates are lower in departments operating under a merit system than in departments under a spoils system.
+Changes in resources or police officers’ characteristics do not drive the effect, but I provide suggestive evidence that the limitations to politicians’ ability to influence police officers are instead important.